 “Instruction” means the written, documented instruction, issued by the Controller to the Processor, requesting Processor to perform a specific action on the Personal Data (including, but not limited to, updating, blocking, deleting, depersonalizing, transferring);

-“Sub-processor” or “Sub-data Processor” means the service providers who interact with the Controller’s Data (in part or full) so as to offer the Services promised by the Data Processor as per the Services Agreement.
+“Sub-processor” or “Sub-data Processor” means the third party service providers engaged by the Data Processor who interact with the Controller’s Data (in part or full) so as to assist the Data Processor in fulfilling its obligations with respect to providing the Services as per the Terms of Service.

 The Data Processor agrees to process the Data only in accordance with relevant data protection laws and in particular on the following conditions:

 The Data Processor shall only process Personal Data in accordance with the Data Protection Legislation and according to Instructions from the Data Controller and solely for the Services promised to the Data Controller, and not for its own, independent purposes.
 The Data Controller has the right to access, modify, delete and transfer their Personal Data.

 Data Processor shall not itself exercise control, nor shall it transfer, or purport to transfer, control of such Personal Data to a third party, except as it may be specifically instructed by the Controller.